agconti/cookiecutter-django-rest/{{cookiecutter.github_repository_name}}/docs/api/users.md

 Name     | Type   | Description
 ---------|--------|---
-username | string | The username for the new user. password | string | The password for the new user (plaintext).
+username | string | The username for the new user. password | string | The password for the new user.

 *Note:*

 - *Not* **Authorization Protected**

 **Response**:
-If a User with given `username` doesn't exist, you'll get a 201:

 ```json
 Content-Type application/json